-A: That’s totally fine.
-Please let your ride leader know and (s)he will give you some tips for group riding and of course, answer any questions.
+A: No problem.
+Let your platoon leader know and (s)he will offer tips, support, and answer questions.
 You must ride as part of your platoon.
-This doesn’t necessarily mean pace lines or pelotons, but riders will be discouraged from hanging off the back.
+This doesn’t necessarily mean pace lines or pelotons, but riders are discouraged from hanging off the back.
 Riding alone is not permitted.
 You’ll find that riding together is not only a lot more fun, but also MUCH easier (teamwork makes the dream work).

 Q: What if I want to ride with someone who has a different ability or experience level?

 A: We get it!
 Who doesn’t want to ride with their friends?
-Just let us know that in your registration questionnaire.
-At your request, individual riders may ‘opt-down’ to a slower ride platoon.
-If you have at least 8 people, you can also register your own ride team.
+Just let us know that while completing your registration.
+Individual riders may ‘opt-down’ to a slower ride platoon with friends.

 Q: Dude, 100 miles seems like a really long way.

-A: Listen, completing a “century” is a challenge.
+A: It is a long way.
+Completing a “century” is a challenge.
 That’s the point.
 But preparation, determination, and teamwork will get you to the finish line in Cape May.
 You can do it.
 You will finish.
-And we will be right there with you – no rider left behind.
+And we’ll be right there with you – no rider left behind.